scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Cold

 You conjure a flurry of ice shards in a 3x3 area.
 Each creature makes a Stamina save against your spellcasting roll.
-On fail they take 2 wound dice, gaining 1 level of Slow for the next minute on crit.
+On fail they take 2 wound dice, gaining 1 level of Slow for the next minute on a critical.

 Increase the wound dice by 1 and level of slow by 1 for every level above 2nd.